-STEM education is an acronym for the fields of study in the areas of science, technology, engineering, and mathematics.
+STEAM education is an acronym for the fields of study in the areas of science, technology, engineering, art, and mathematics.

-In collaboration with organizations such as the International Fund for Animal Welfare (IFAW), the Museum has offered STEM-based teacher training programs with an emphasis on natural history.
+In collaboration with organizations such as the International Fund for Animal Welfare (IFAW), the Museum has offered STEAM-based teacher training programs with an emphasis on natural history.

-STEM education (science, technology, engineering and math) is the major educational initiative across the country.
-The Museum has provided STEM education workshops for PDP (Professional Development Points) to Massachusetts teachers.
+STEAM education (science, technology, engineering and math) is the major educational initiative across the country.
+The Museum has provided STEAM education workshops for PDP (Professional Development Points) to Massachusetts teachers.

 For example, the following is a Sample Standard